-- seq Sequence - storage The destination storage block to hold the new sequence header and the copied data, if any.
+storage - The destination storage block to hold the new sequence header and the copied data, if any.
 If it is NULL, the function uses the storage block containing the input sequence.

 The function makes a complete copy of the input sequence and returns it.